Drones use by Public Safety Agencies has been growing explosively.

 Funding for drone use by public safety agencies – Federal Highway Traffic Safety Grants

 Planning to use the drone for accident investigations?
-Then tap into a great source which is your state’s highway traffic safety funds.
+Then tap into a great source, which is your state’s highway traffic safety funds.
 The National Highway Transportation Safety Administration hands out these Federal dollars to the states.
 The Section 402 Grant Program for State and Community Highway Safety has many areas that they focus their support on.
 These include accident reduction and emergency service enhancements.
 States offer grants to local law enforcement and other public safety agencies through a competitive application.
 You should contact your state transportation department to find out how to apply for these funds.

 Funding for drone use by public safety agencies -HIDTA and Project Safe Neighborhood

 If your agency is part of a multi-agency task force in a High-Intensity Drug Trafficking Area or Project Safe Neighborhoods district, then drones can be incredibly useful for your mission.
 They can help with drug interdiction missions and are a valuable part of any violent crime reduction strategy.
 Encourage the leadership of your task force to prioritize drone funding in their budget requests.
-Competitive funding for drones is available from the High-Intensity Drug Trafficking and Project Safe Neighborhoods programs.
+Competitive drone funding is available from the High-Intensity Drug Trafficking and Project Safe Neighborhoods programs.

 Funding for drone use by public safety agencies -Corporate and Private Foundations